NishanthPrajith/carIdentificationApp/README.md

 ## Machine Learning Model Design and Experimental Performance

-After, we realized DenseNet161 accuracy was not improving we decided it was time to try a different approach to improvement.
+After, we realized DenseNet161 accuracy was not improving after some experiments we decided it was time to try a different approach to improvement.
 We decided that we need to test various different parameters and see how they do to get a sense of how well each of them could do.
 These different strategies we attempted were :
 1. [Different pre-trained models](#Different-pre-trained-models)
 2. [Change the hyperparameters](#Change-the-hyperparameters)
 3. [Freezing the layers](#Freezing-the-layers)